Are you and your spouse arguing about your finances?

 Is it pretty hard talking about money with your spouse?

-Do you find yourself spending money “behind your spouse’s back” or vice versa?
+Are you spending money “behind your spouse’s back” or vice versa?

 Do you or your partner avoid talking about money for fear of a conflict?